NDCLab/tfpca-tutorial/CONTRIBUTING.md

 ## Overview

-The TFPCA-Tutorial serves as a companion to a forthcoming tutorial paper introducing researchers to the time-frequency principal components analysis (TF-PCA) technique for EEG data.
+This TFPCA-Tutorial repository serves as a companion to a tutorial paper introducing researchers to the time-frequency principal components analysis (TF-PCA) technique for EEG data.
 The tutorial is designed to help researchers run TF-PCA analyses using the psychophysiology toolbox (ptb).
 Moreover, this tutorial can serve as a jumping off point for more advanced analyses leveraging Cohen's class reduced interference distribution (RID) and/or TF-PCA on one's own data.
 The tutorial consists of template scripts to demonstrate how to:

 1) Convert one's data into the format required by the psychophysiology toolbox (ptb);
 2) Use the ptb to compute TF representations of both average (phase-locked) and total (phase and non-phase-locked) power via Cohen's class RID;